marmelab/coPostgresQuery/README.md

 batchRemove({ table, primaryKey, returnCols })(identifierList);
 ```

-Allow to create a query to delete several entity at once
+Allow to create a query to delete several row at once

 #### Configuration